HISTORY OF THE SUMMER OF LOVE — 1967: DRUGS

-When I was a Resident Assistant at Berkeley in the early ’70s a local police officer I knew gave me a tour down Telegraph Avenue.
+When I was a Resident Assistant at U.C.
+Berkeley in the early ’70s, a local police officer I knew gave me a tour down nearby Telegraph Avenue.
 He told me:

 “All the major drug deals on the West Coast go down within a two block stretch of Telegraph Avenue.
-The dealers and streetpeople are what’s left of the flower children.”
+The street people and drug dealers are what’s left of the Flower Children.”

 The two most popular drugs of the Summer of Love were cannabis and LSD.

-LSD, by comparison, is a synthetic drug, originally formulated in a Swiss lab in 1938 from a fungus chemical.
+LSD, by comparison, is a synthetic drug initially formulated in a Swiss lab in 1938 from a fungus chemical.
 The German name is Lyserg-Säure-Diäthylamid, but in English, the full name is dextro-lysergic acid diethylamide tartrate 25.